Samkingworld1/alx-zero_day/README.md

-My first readme.. this is now updated
+My first readme.. this is now updated... updated again for collaboration